19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Establishment of Home Protection Fund

-33\.—(1) The Board shall establish and maintain a fund to be known as the Home Protection Fund into which shall be paid all premiums collected under this Part and out of which shall be met all payments to be paid by it under the Scheme.
+33\.—(1) The Board shall establish and maintain a fund to be known as the Home Protection Fund into which shall be paid all premiums collected under this Part and out of which shall be met all payments to be paid by the Board under the Scheme (including any costs and expenses incurred by the Board in establishing and maintaining the Scheme).

+[Act 20 of 2011 wef 30/12/2011]

 (2) The Home Protection Fund shall be controlled and administered by the Board.

+(3) Every amount paid by the Board out of the Home Protection Fund before the date of commencement of section 21 of the Central Provident Fund (Amendment) Act 2011 to defray the costs and expenses incurred by the Board in establishing and maintaining the Scheme shall be deemed to be and always to have been validly paid, and no legal proceedings shall lie or be instituted or maintained in any court of law on account of or in respect of any such payment.

+[Act 20 of 2011 wef 30/12/2011]

 Premium when due